 Far-reaching science with far-reaching applications.

 From the UK to Australiaa��s largest state.

-While the sheer size and scale of the MicroBlitz project in WA makes it unique, Andy has extensive experience in microbial DNA sequencing, surveying and research.
+Following the success of a unique environmental survey in the UK, where Professor Andy Whiteley lead a team to map the microbial diversity of soils across the UK, he was awarded a WA Premiera��s Fellowship and brought his research to UWA where he created MicroBlitz.A� While the sheer size and scale of the MicroBlitz project in WA makes it unique, Andy has extensive experience in microbial DNA sequencing, surveying and research.

 |Find out more about UWA and our home at the School of Earth and Environment, or learn more about the exciting MicroBlitz program, whether you want to meet our team or join them and become a MicroBlitzer.|